zcvele/OfficeDocs-SkypeForBusiness/Teams/configure-dynamic-emergency-calling.md

 # Plan dynamic emergency calling

-Dynamic emergency calling for Microsoft Calling Plans, Operator Connect, Teams Phone Mobile, and Direct Routing provides the capability to configure and route emergency calls and notify security personnel based on the current location of the Teams client.
+Dynamic emergency calling for Microsoft Calling Plans, Operator Connect, Teams Phone Mobile, and Direct Routing supports routing emergency calls and notifying security personnel, based on the *connected location of the Teams client*.

-Based on the network topology (network elements associated with emergency addresses) that the tenant administrator defines, the Teams client provides network connectivity information in a request to the Location Information Service (LIS).
+Using the network topology (network elements associated with emergency addresses) that the tenant administrator defines, the Teams client provides network connectivity information in a request to the Location Information Service (LIS).
 If there's a match, the LIS returns a location to the client.

 The Teams client includes location data as part of an emergency call.
-This data is then used by the emergency service provider to determine the appropriate Public Safety Answering Point (PSAP) and to route the call to that PSAP, which allows the PSAP dispatcher to obtain the caller's location.
+This data is then used by the emergency service provider to determine the appropriate Public Safety Answering Point (PSAP), route the call to that PSAP, and provide the PSAP dispatcher with the caller's location.

-For dynamic emergency calling, the following must occur:
+For dynamic emergency calling to work, the following events must occur:

 1. The network administrator configures network settings and the LIS to create a network/emergency location map.